Online Open-set Semi-supervised Object Detection with Dual Competing Head: Related Work

-\textbf{Open-set semi-supervised learning.} Most of the current open-set semi-supervised learning (OSSL) methods focus on image classification tasks.
+Most of the open-set semi-supervised learning (OSSL) methods~\cite{li2023iomatch,he2022safe} focus on image classification tasks.
 Yu et al.~\cite{yu2020multi} proposed a multi-task curriculum learning method to select ID samples from unlabeled data by alternatively estimating the OOD score for unlabeled images and training the network.
-Saito et al. ~\cite{saito2021openmatch} relies on the one-vs-all OOD detection method to filter OOD samples after pseudo-labeling and use a consistency regularization loss to learn more effective representations for detecting outliers.
+Saito et al. ~\cite{saito2021openmatch} relies on the one-vs-all OOD detection method to filter OOD samples after pseudo-labeling and use a consistency regularization loss to learn more effective representations.
 However, these methods are incompatible with object detection tasks: The main difference is that each image contains one object in the image classification task but contains a variable number of objects in the object detection task.
 Moreover, the number of detected objects in each image is also variable during training.
-As a result, we cannot maintain a fixed number of OOD scores as ~\cite{yu2020multi} or augment the image several times for each object to compute the consistency regularization loss such as~\cite{saito2021openmatch} considering the complexity.
-For object detection, there are some tasks like open-world or open-vocabulary object detection working on open-set classes~\cite{zareian2021open,joseph2021towards}.
-However, there is a significant difference between these tasks and OSSOD: while they aim to improve the accuracy of detecting new classes, OSSOD aims to filter out new classes as OOD to improve the accuracy of existing classes.
-Liu et al. ~\cite{liu2022open} proposed the only work of OSSOD: the outliers are filtered by a pre-trained OOD detection network.
-However, the OOD detection network is trained separately and only with labeled data.
-We further improved the accuracy and efficiency.
-Fig~\ref{fig:compare} illustrates the difference between their method and ours.
+As a result, we cannot maintain a fixed number of OOD scores as~\cite{yu2020multi} or augment the image several times for each object to compute the consistency regularization loss such as~\cite{saito2021openmatch} considering the complexity.
+OSSL methods also take some techniques from the OOD detection task~\cite{hendrycks2016baseline, lee2018simple, liu2020energy, du2022vos}.
+However, OOD detection aims to train on a large number of labeled ID data to distinguish OOD samples, which is different from the OSSL setting.